VeerMuchandi/NeuravibeAgents/provider_search/README.md

     ```

 2. Open the provided URL in your web browser.
-3. Select "uhg_provider_search" from the agent dropdown menu to start a new session.
+3. Select "provider_search" from the agent dropdown menu to start a new session.